 Reducing Where It Counts

 Along with waste diversion, Bendix has committed to international targets on climate protection.
 Bendix continues to invest in improving the energy efficiency of processes and facilities.
-These actions include energy audits to identify energy conservation projects, use of renewable energy sources, logistics optimization, and programs for reducing the carbon footprint of products.
+These actions include energy audits to identify energy conservation projects, the use of renewable energy sources, logistics optimization, and programs for reducing the carbon footprint of products.

 The company’s $690,000 and more than 9 million kilowatt-hours in energy savings over the last four years are due in large part to Bendix’s continued improvement of lighting efficiency, and focusing on the primary energy consumers, HVAC and compressed air.
 Bendix raised the percentage of efficient lighting at its locations from 58 percent in 2016 to 99 percent in 2018.